ST10085360/MBCM_PWA/README.md

    - The page presents a list of frequently asked questions.
    - Click on a question to reveal its answer.
    - The accordion-style interface allows for easy navigation.

+## Admin Projects Page

+The "Admin Dashboard" page is accessible only to administrators (users with the "Admin" role) and serves as an administrative panel to manage active projects, project requests, and user accounts.
+Administrators can view and delete projects, handle project requests, and manage user accounts.

+### Features

+1. **Active Projects:**
+   - View a list of active projects, including project title, description, and members.
+   - Remove a user from a project.
+   - Delete a project.

+2. **Project Requests:**
+   - View pending project requests.
+   - Accept or decline project requests.

+3. **User Management:**
+   - View a list of users with their names, emails, and phone numbers.
+   - Delete user accounts.

+### Usage

+1. **Accessing the Admin Projects Page:**
+   - Only users with the "Admin" role can access the "Admin Dashboard" page.

+2. **Active Projects Section:**
+   - View a list of active projects.
+   - Click "Add New Active Project" to navigate to the page for adding a new project.

+3. **Removing User from Project:**
+   - Click the "X" button next to a user's name in the "Members" section to remove them from the project.
+   - Confirm the action in the displayed modal.

+4. **Deleting Project:**
+   - Click the "Delete Project" button to delete a project.
+   - Confirm the action in the displayed modal.

+5. **Handling Project Requests:**
+   - View project requests in the "Project Requests" section.
+   - Click "Accept" or "Decline" to handle a request.

+6. **User Management:**
+   - View user accounts in the "Users" section.
+   - Click the "X" button to delete a user account.
+   - Confirm the action in the displayed modal.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.